North West LHIN Patient and Family Advisory Committee

 We encourage patients and/or their caregivers and/or family members who live within the North West LHIN’s to complete and submit this Expression of Interest for consideration of participation on the Patients and Family Advisory Committee.

 Elected representatives, practicing health care professionals, paid employees of health charities, employees of companies in health industries, elected officials, and employees of provincial and federal health ministries and agencies already have a strong voice in making their opinions known to decision makers, these persons are not eligible for membership.

-How will Committee members be selected?
+How were Committee members selected?